abbreviatedman/mern-stack-night-july-2024/05-react/5a-intro-to-react/03-lab/readme.md

 ## Applying CSS Classes

-15. Erase the text "Hello World" from inside the render method.
+15. Erase the text "Hello World" from inside the return value.
 Add the attribute `className=""` inside the `<div>` and give it the Bootstrap class name of `container-fluid`.

 ```jsx
 function App() {